Purple Waffle Plant: Lively And Lush Air Cleaner

 That increased surface area has another benefit.
 Hemigraphis alternata is known to be an air-cleanser.
-It removes volatile organic compounds from the air surrounding it.
+The waffle plant removes volatile organic compounds from the air surrounding it.
 What a great reason to consider growing it indoors as well!

-Today we’ll be exploring this lush green and purple jungle-dweller.
+Today we’ll be exploring this lush green and purple jungle-dweller that is the waffle plant.
 It doesn’t take much effort to provide these lovely plants with everything they need!

 All About Purple Waffle Plant

-Herbaceous and perennial in its natural jungle locale, purple waffle grows to 6″ in height.
+Herbaceous and perennial in its natural jungle locale, the purple waffle plant grows to 6″ in height.
 It forms long stems that can take root or cascade over the sides of hanging pots.
-Originating in Java, it has become popular internationally as a houseplant.
+Originating in Java, the waffle plant has become popular internationally as a houseplant.

 In zones 10-11, it can be grown as an understory plant or ground cover in shady areas.
 It’s become naturalized in the Pacific islands, as well as in parts of northern Queensland.
-The southernmost tip of Florida can also grow it outdoors with ease.
+The southernmost tip of Florida can also grow a waffle plant outdoors with ease.

 For the rest of us, we keep our purple waffles indoors where we can get the most of their air cleaning capabilities.
 Compounds such as benzene, octane, and toluene are absorbed from the air, making it safer for us.
 And who doesn’t want better air?

-Speaking of air: this plant is into warm jungle air, but it’s not a fan of the ocean.
+Speaking of air: the waffle plant is into warm jungle air, but it’s not a fan of the ocean.
 If you live near the ocean, try to keep it indoors and away from salt-laden air, as it’s sensitive to the salt.

-As a hanging plant, this one shines.
+As a hanging plant, the waffle plant shines.
 Its long stems will grow to drape beautifully down the sides of your pot.
 But you don’t have to relegate it to only being hung up.
-It can look incredible swaying down a bookshelf or as a centerpiece on a table.
+The waffle plant can look incredible swaying down a bookshelf or as a centerpiece on a table.
 Really, they’re quite versatile indoors.

-Did I mention that it flowers?
+Did I mention that the waffle plant flowers?
 The flowers tend to be tubular in shape and are a bright white color.
 They’re fairly small and delicate, but they’re pretty if infrequent!

-Other names for this plant include red ivy, cemetery plant, or metal-leaf.
+Other names for the waffle plant include red ivy, cemetery plant, or metal-leaf.
 It also has the synonym of Hemigraphis colorata.

-The base plant has those green-topped, purple-bottomed leaves.
+The base purple waffle plant has those green-topped, purple-bottomed leaves.
 Reddish-purple stems extend outward from the center of the plant.

-In a variety such as ‘Belgian Waffle’, the green upper part of the leaves is edged with a cream color.
+In a variety such as ‘Belgian Waffle’ plant, the green upper part of the leaves is edged with a cream color.
 That edging may extend partway into the leaf’s center, creating a mottled pattern.
 Hints of purple peer out from beneath the leaves.

-‘Snow White’, by contrast, is a variety which is dappled with vivid white and pink over the upper surfaces.
+The ‘Snow White’ waffle plant, by contrast, is a variety which is dappled with vivid white and pink over the upper surfaces.
 Its light magenta-purple undersides and green tops create a stunning visual effect.

-These brighter variations on the theme can be paired with the original.
+These brighter variations on the waffle plant can be paired with the original.
 This makes for an amazing array in a large planter, for instance.
 As they grow and intertwine, different spots of color will be revealed.

 So what are the best conditions for your waffle plants, no matter the cultivar?
 Let’s explore that!